To be eligible for certification in Diagnostic Radiology, candidates must meet the criteria below:

 Exam Dates and Deadlines

 The Diagnostic Radiology Written Exams are offered once each year, generally every June.
 A Physics and Diagnostic Imaging retake exam is also held every fall.
 The application period opens June 1.
+For a list of currently scheduled exam dates, please visit our Important Dates page.

 Exam Content Outline